 3. Manufacturers’ coupons narrow my choices considerably in the grocery store.
 I create a list based on items that are on sale and for which I have a coupon.
 My choices are made for me long before I walk through the door.

-In addition, researching publications like Consumer Reports in the quiet of my office helps me to narrow my choices for a variety of items before I ever leave home.
+In addition, researching online in the quiet of my office helps me to narrow my choices for a variety of items before I ever leave home.